Davidvondollen/greengrass-iot-ml-example/README.md

 - Raspberry Pi with AWS Greengrass Core installed
 - Python 3.9+ installed on the Raspberry Pi
 - AWS CLI installed and configured locally and on the Pi
+- AWS S3 buckets may need some additional setup, see the terraform scripts to set up variables

 ---